meredoschi/Italia-COVID-19/README.md

   + DCIS_POPRES1_11042020115451140.zip
   + README.txt

-### Protezione-Civile-Dataset
+### Protezione-Civile-Dataset (local clone setup)

 The relevant directory was added as a git submodule, for convenience.

-To obtain the latest updates, just type the following commands on a terminal or git shell.
+In order to download it via git, you may have to type the following commands on a terminal or shell.

 `cd Protezione-Civile-Dataset`

-`cd COVID-19`
+`git submodule init`

+`git submodule fetch`

-`git pull`
+`git submodule update`

-For questions or further information regarding the original dataset, kindly refer to: *[https://github.com/pcm-dpc/COVID-19](https://github.com/pcm-dpc/COVID-19)*
+For questions or further information regarding the dataset itself, kindly refer to: *[https://github.com/pcm-dpc/COVID-19](https://github.com/pcm-dpc/COVID-19)*

 *I am not affiliated with the Protezione Civile, I've merely downloaded their dataset, for use in my analysis.*